What is it?

 • If using a disposable catheter place it in a plastic bag for disposal

-• Manufacturers recommend catheters for single use only, if you choose to re-use your catheter cleanliness is important
+• Manufacturers recommend catheters for single use only.

 It is not uncommon when you start to perform self catheterisation to see a small amount of blood either in the urine or on the end of the catheter.
 This should normally stop within a few days.
 You should contact a doctor if the bleeding is heavy or doesn’t resolve within 2-3 days, if there are blood clots in the urine, or if the urine looks like red wine.